Looking to get a six-pack? For most guys that could be broken down to:

 Your #1 challenge: getting bigger without getting fatter

-Your biggest challenge to getting a six-pack as a skinny or skinny-fat guy?
+Your biggest challenge to getting a six-pack as a skinny guy?
 That’ll be building lots of new muscle while staying lean.
-If you’re skinny or skinny-fat, right now your body is primed to build muscle, but you’ll still need to put in the work at the gym and be consistent when it comes to eating enough calories and protein.
+If you’re skinny, right now your body is primed to build muscle, but you’ll still need to put in the work at the gym and be consistent when it comes to eating enough calories and protein.

 So the goal will be to build lots of muscle, getting your BMI up to the higher range of “normal” for your height, while doing some extra ab/oblique accessory work at the end of your workouts.

-Skinny and skinny-fat guys need to gain a lot more muscle than they might think, so being patient is key.
+Skinny guys will need to gain a lot more muscle than they might think, so being patient is key.
 Some guys may need to gain 30, 40, and even 50 pounds to reach their BMI goal.
+I had to gain 27 pounds to begin seeing my abs well.

-I’m skinny or skinny-fat and yet I can’t see my abs right now
+I’m skinny and yet I can’t see my abs right now

-If you can’t see your abs now, that’s okay, because it’ll get easier to see your abs once you’re bigger and stronger.
+If you can’t see your abs now and you’re very lean, that’s okay, because it’ll get easier to see your abs once you’re bigger and stronger.
 The reason why is because when you’re muscular, you can store lots of fat on your body while looking way leaner since that same amount of fat would now be stretched out more over the larger muscles.

 For example, let’s say there’s a guy who’s 6’1 tall, 160 pounds, and 15% bodyfat.
 That would mean he’s got around 24 pounds of fat on his body.
 He can’t see his abs because there is a layer of fat on top of them and his abs are small and untrained.